 For specific information about the NH Salesperson licensing process, please refer to the NH Real Estate Program – Examination Candidate Handbook that is downloadable from the Verani School of Real Estate Website or online at: http://documents.goamp.com/Publications/candidateHandbooks/NHREP-handbook.pdf

-- You will need to complete the required 40 hour NH Real Estate Commission Accredited Salesperson pre-licensing course.
+- You will need to complete the required 40 hour NH Real Estate Commission Accredited Salesperson pre-licensing course before taking your exam.
 When you finish this course, you will receive an affidavit signed by your instructor confirming your completion.
 Be sure to keep a copy of the affidavit, all the pre-licensing forms, and payments for your records.

 - Please be aware that you have up to one year from the start of your pre-licensing class to take the exam.
 Once you register for the exam, you must take the NH Salesperson exam within 3 months of the registration date.

-- Once you receive your exam registration notification from the “AMP” testing service, you will need to make an appointment to take the NH Real Estate Salesperson exam online at www.goAMP.com or you can call the “AMP” Testing Services at 1-800-345-6559.
-The NH Salesperson Exams are administered only by appointment at 9AM or 1:30PM on Monday through Saturday at H&R Block AMP Assessment Centers.
-NH H&R Block AMP.
-Assessment Centers are located in Concord, Manchester, Nashua, and Portsmouth.
-You may also take the NH Salesperson exam at an out-of-state AMP Assessment Center if this is more convenient.
-Please review the AMP Assessment Center locations online at: http://online.goamp.com/CandidateHome/assessmentCenterNetworkLocations.aspx.
+- Once you receive your exam registration notification from the “PSI” testing service, you will need to make an appointment to take the NH Real Estate Salesperson exam online at www.goAMP.com or you can call the “PSI” Testing Services at 1-800-345-6559.
+The NH Salesperson Exams are administered only by appointment Monday through Saturday at H&R Block PSI Assessment Centers.
+You may also take the NH Salesperson exam at an out-of-state PSI Assessment Center if this is more convenient.
+Please review the PSI Assessment Center locations online at: http://online.goamp.com/CandidateHome/assessmentCenterNetworkLocations.aspx.

 - A computerized printout of your results for both the National and NH specific sections are given to you directly after you complete the exam.
 If you do not pass both the National and NH Specific portions or either one of those portions of the exam, you must re-take the failed portion(s).
 You will need to complete a new NH Salesperson exam registration form including your NH Salesperson Exam results printout, and then send it to the NH Real Estate Commission along with the $155 exam fee (made payable to: Treasurer, State of NH).

 - Congratulations!
 You passed both the National and NH specific portions to the NH Salesperson exam.
 You will then need to complete the NH Salesperson’s License application.
 Please be honest and thorough.
 Three to five licensee’s get called before the NH Real Estate Commission every month because of untrue or misinterpreted answers on the licensing application form.
 Call the NH Real Estate Commission if you have any questions.
 You may mail the NH Salesperson License application form along with the $90 fee (made payable to: Treasurer, State of NH) or personally deliver them to the NH Real Estate Commission at 121 South Fruit Street, Concord, NH 03301.
 You must apply for your NH Salesperson within 6 months of passing the examination regardless of whether you decide to be active or inactive.
-An updated (07/2017) NH Salesperson Exam License Application form is printable in the Verani School of Real Estate USB flash drive, which is given to each student on the first day of the pre-licensing course.
+An updated NH Salesperson Exam License Application is sent to all Verani School of Real Estate attendees.

 - Also, please remember to send the Criminal Record Release Authorization Form to the NH State Police with a fee of $25 (made payable to: State of NH-Criminal Records).
 The form can be found here: http://www.oplc.nh.gov/real-estate-commission/documents/criminal-records-form.pdf.